jourquin/BoxCoxLogit/README.md

 explanatory variable) must be found.

 ## Model 1: The univariate case
-This model (BoxCoxLogit1.R) uses the unit transportation cost or transit time as only explanatory variable.
+The "Logit1.R" script illustrates a simple univariate model that uses the unit transportation cost (or transit time) as only explanatory variable.

+"BoxCoxLogit1.R" uses the same explanatory variable, but applies a Box-Cox transform to it.
 The aim is here  to increase the log-likelihood of the model using an “optimal” lambda.
 Therefore, all the values in the [-2,2] range are tested, with a step of 0.1.

 This model is described and used with real datasets in [**Jourquin B.**, *Estimating Elasticities for Freight Transport Using a